gojekfarm/ziggurat/README.md

     ReceivedTimestamp time.Time `json:"received_timestamp"` // the timestamp at which the message was ingested by the system, this is also set by the message consumer implementation
     EventType         string    `json:"event_type"`         // the type of event, ex:= kafka,rabbitmq, this is also set by the message consumer implementation
 }
 ```

+> [!NOTE]
+> A note for message consumer implementations, the Metadata field is not a dumping ground for all sort of key values, it should be sparingly used and should contain only the most required fields

 ### ziggurat.MessageConsumer interface